SEPTA To Reopen Somerset Station Monday As Official Raises Alarm About Conditions Along Market-Frankford Line

-“We’re not a third-world country and we shouldn’t have people living all over the street,” City Councilmember Mark Squilla said.READ MORE: Philadelphia Police Investigating Armed Robbery At Hotel in Center City
+“We’re not a third-world country and we shouldn’t have people living all over the street,” City Councilmember Mark Squilla said.READ MORE: Pedestrian Struck On Route 38 In Cherry Hill

 Squilla, whose district includes part of Kensington, had harsh words for the Kenney Administration about conditions along the Market-Frankford El as SEPTA announced the reopening of its Somerset Station.